codepath/compsci_guides/strings_arrays/sorting_colors.md

 ```

 ## Approach #1: Merge or quick sort

-**Approach**
+### Approach
-The problem is asking us to sort a list of integers, so we could potentially use an algorithm like merge sort or quick sort.
+The problem is asking us to sort a list of integers, so we can use an algorithm like merge sort or quick sort.

-**Time and space complexity**
+### Time and space complexity
-With a sorting algorithm such as is O(N log N) in the worst case.
-The space complexity is O(1) since we sort in place.
+Both of these sorting algorithms have O(n log n) worst case time complexity and, because we sort in-place, O(1) space complexity.

 ## Approach #2: Counting sort
-**Approach**
+### Approach
 We know that the numbers we are sorting are 0, 1, or 2.
-This leads to an efficient counting sort implementation, since we can just count the numbers of each and modify the list in place to match the counts in sorted order.
+This means we can sort more efficiently by simply counting the numbers of times each of the three values occurs and modifying the list in-place to match the counts in sorted order.

-**Implementation**
+### Implementation
 ```python
 from collections import defaultdict def sort_colors(colors):